Iran asks US to unfreeze $10 billion as sign of goodwill | DW | 03.10.2021

 Former President Donald Trump unilaterally pulled out of the Joint Comprehensive Plan of Action (JCPOA) — a deal to limit Iran's development of nuclear technology — in 2018 and renewed heavy economic sanctions against Tehran.

-Negotiations have been ongoing since President Joe Biden took office.
-Biden has expressed an interest in returning to the deal, however, so far, the two sides have not entered into direct official talks.
+Negotiations have been ongoing since President Joe Biden took office early this year.
+Biden has expressed an interest in returning to the deal; however, so far, the two sides have not entered into direct official talks.

 Iranian negotiators have been meeting with their counterparts from China, Germany, France, Britain and Russia — the other signatories to the JCPOA — in Vienna.

-The talks were suspended in June after Iran's presidential election that was won by an establishment hardliner, Ebrahim Raisi.
-Amirabdollahian's deputy Alir Bagheri is set to resume the talks "shortly," dpa reported.
+The talks were suspended in June after Iran's presidential election that was won by an establishment hard-liner, Ebrahim Raisi.
+Amirabdollahian's deputy, Ali Bagheri, is set to resume the talks "shortly," dpa reported.
 Bagheri has been a fierce critic of the JCPOA in recent years.

 Iran has previously called on the US to end its sanctions before it would consider a return to the deal.
 The Biden administration has said that Iran must first take steps to return to the nuclear enrichment restrictions imposed by the agreement.